 So rather than offering an instruction, a way they think we should see the world, FINN give us a vessel for catharsis in this upcoming album.
 A meditation on deep and powerful subject matter, from concentration camps to the impact of the pandemic, with musicianship that allows us to be placed in these situations and understand them from a new perspective.
 ‘Stonewalling’ isn’t an album that forces you to listen, rather an album that lets you sit back and flow through these moments of pain, into moments of lust and allure.
 A ride that is very much enjoyable, and in contrast to its name, ‘Stonewalling’ offers no barriers, just an experience we should all jump into.

-Stonewalling by FINN is out May 28.
+Stonewalling by FINN is out now, check it out below.
 For more info on the band, click the link here.